flowaboard/flowaboard/README.md

   <div align="center">
     <img src="front-end/assets/icon200.png">
-    <h1>FlowAbaord</h1>
+    <h1>FlowAboard</h1>
   </div>

   Flowaborad is a graphical language platform which allows us to <a href="https://en.wikipedia.org/wiki/Design">design</a>, develop, test and simulate any prototype, product, or process.
 Anything we can imagine which has an order of execution can be imagined & visualized flowly.

   ***What is like to imagine flowly?***
-  >Just think what you have , what you want and how will you have it.
+  >Just think what you have, what you want and how will you have it.

-  ***What do you mean by visualize flowly?***
+  ***What do we mean by visualize flowly?***
-  >It will be graphical represnetation of a prototype, product or proceess will be visualized on 2D surfaces like your monitor or in 3D AR environment.
+  >Graphical representation of a prototype, product or proceess with moving elements flowing in and out of still elements and presenting a dynamic visual representaion.